| Safe Haskell | Safe-Inferred |

 endBy :: forall s (m :: Type -> Type) t u a sep.
 Stream s m t => ParsecT s u m a -> ParsecT s u m sep -> ParsecT s u m [a] Source #

-.
-Returns a list of values returned by p
+and ended by sep.
+Returns a list of values returned by p.

 cStatements = cStatement `endBy` semi